The Board of Directors of the Arts Council of Mendocino County is pleased to announce the 16th Annual Mendocino County Arts Champion Award recipients.

 Jim Colling, who passed away in November 2017, is posthumously given Honorable Mention as a 2018 Arts Champion.
 A native of Fort Bragg, he was a skilled and passionate acrylics painter, president of the Ukiah Valley Art Coop as well as the Mendocino County Art Association, and organized Ukiah’s Art Faire and Studio Tours.
 He led an active and adventurous life, and was quoted as telling his cardiologist that he didn’t want to talk about his heart, he wanted to talk about ART!

-The Arts Champion Awards and an official proclamation will be presented by the Mendocino County Board of Supervisors on December 4th at 9 am in the Supervisors’ Chambers at the County Administration Center, 501 Low Gap Road in Ukiah.
-The public is welcome to join the Arts Council and Board of Supervisors to recognize and celebrate the honorees.
-A public reception to honor the winners will be hosted by the Arts Council of Mendocino County in Conference Room B immediately following the supervisors’ meeting.
+The Arts Champion Awards and an official proclamation was presented by the Mendocino County Board of Supervisors on December 4th in the Supervisors’ Chambers at the County Administration Center, 501 Low Gap Road in Ukiah.
+The public joined the Arts Council and Board of Supervisors to recognize and celebrate the honorees.
+A public reception to honor the winners was hosted by the Arts Council of Mendocino County in Conference Room B immediately following the supervisors’ meeting.

 The Mendocino County Arts Champion Awards are annually proclaimed in October to coincide with National Arts and Humanities Month, a coast-to-coast celebration of culture in America.
 To learn more about National Arts and Humanities Month, visit the Americans for the Arts website at www.americansforthearts.org or the California Arts Council website at www.cac.ca.gov.